vsphere-tmm/vsphere-supervisor/airgapped/air-gapped-harbor.md

 * **Platform registry** A Harbor Supervisor Service that performs all functionalities of an Enterprise grade Platform registry.

 ## Bill of Materials
-Besides the BOM referenced in the primary air-gapped document, we will be leveraging the following additional components -
+Besides the BOM referenced in the [primary air gap install document](/airgapped/air-gapped.md), we will be leveraging the following additional components -

 |Component|Version|Sample Hostname|
 |---------|-------|----------------------------------|